 }

 Both handlers run SQL queries that directly take in user data from the request object.
-We can attack one of these endpoints to expose its SQL injection vulnerability.
+You can attack one of these endpoints to expose its SQL injection vulnerability.

 of a specific user and return just that user in a data

 array.
-We would use a well crafted SQL injection attack that will attack this endpoint causing it to expose the data for all users in the database.
+A well-crafted SQL injection attack will attack this endpoint causing it to expose the data for all users in the database.

 To begin, install jest